roksollc/react_location_weather/README.md

 Now that you're able to select a city and get its geographic coordinates via the _MapQuest Geolocation API_, you'll next need to get the weather data for the city using the `OpenWeatherMap API`.

-The `WeatherService` is meant to be used to implement the logic to acquire the weather data.
+The `WeatherService` has been implemented for you &mdash; you only need to replace the API Key and use the service.

 You are welcome to implement a single route (page) to display both the current and hourly weather data, or a route for each.